Compensation – lawyer in Norway

-We can help you seek compensation for loss of income, treatment expenses and other expenses from your employer’s insurance company.
+Our employees help you seek compensation for loss of income, treatment expenses and other expenses from your employer’s insurance company.
 We also have extensive experience with choosing a medical specialist in connection with the assessment of your injuries, preparation of a final claim and negotiations with the insurance company.
 We can also represent you in a possible lawsuit.

 Many people find it challenging to stand alone against the insurance company.
 We help you so that you can focus on your own rehabilitation.